Financial-Times/careers/internal-products.md

 We are made up of the following feature teams:

 **Incubate**: Seed a handful of innovative projects every year that may turn into The Next Big Thing.
 2020 is centered around automation.

 **Envoy**: Envoy is a platform that customises a user’s journey on FT.com, enabling tailored experiences to drive engagement.
-It also weaves together the user experience across devices
+It also weaves together the user experience across devices.

+**Digital Newsroom**: Develop a set of modern applications for our Editorial staff to author, edit and publish thousands of news articles every week

 **Email Platform**: Our email platform serves the roughly 8 million emails that are sent every week to our customers who subscribe to our content.
 The team also develop internal front-end tools for our journalists and editors.

 **Ads**: The Ads team maintain the platform through which our ads are booked, paid for and served both onto FT.com and to the printed paper.

 **DevX**: Our developer experience team are constantly finding ways to make the work of the rest of our engineers easier and more saatisfying.

 **CRM**: Our CRM Team look after our Salesforce platform and the different applications used by our Sales and Marketing teams.
-**Digital Newsroom**: Develop a set of modern applications for our Editorial staff to author, edit and publish thousands of news articles every week

 **CMS**: Develop and maintain our publishing platform through which editorial content is sent to newspaper printers every day.

 **People Tech**: Builds and orchestrates systems that handle staff data at the FT, including our HR systems

 More on [what it's like to work in Internal Products](https://twitter.com/lc512k/status/933748080356265985) and a [video](https://www.ft.com/assets/product-and-tech/FT+Product+%26+Technology+Recruitment.mp4) about working at the FT.